BenchmarksStack Ranking

 Transport Layer Protection

 Start with post-quantum TLS as described in our TLS implementation guide.
-Ensure your API endpoints support hybrid key exchange:
+The NIST-standardized ML-KEM (formerly CRYSTALS-Kyber) provides lattice-based key encapsulation that resists both classical and quantum attacks.
+Ensure your API endpoints support hybrid key exchange, combining ML-KEM with X25519 so that security degrades gracefully if either primitive is compromised:

 # API server configuration (nginx example)